 When staining wood, sanding between coats is only necessary before applying the first coat of stain.
 For most stains, you can simply add coats of the stain without any further preparation.

-However, if using water-based stains, be sure to sand lightly with 300 fine grit sandpaper or higher after each application to improve smoothness and eliminate grain raising on the surface.
+However, if you’re using water-based stains, it is necessary to sand lightly with 300 fine grit sandpaper or higher after each application.
+This way, you improve smoothness and eliminate grain raising on the surface.

 Eliminates Uneven Spots

-Even with best efforts, water-based stains can cause uneven spots or raised grain sections on your project surface.
+Even with best efforts, water-based stains can cause uneven spots after sanding or raised grain sections on your project surface.